Organización Primero de Marzo: Carlos Brañas

 On April 3, 1976, Carlos Brañas, a Paraguayan medicine student of Corrientes, is caught when he enters Paraguay through the Paraná River in a boat.
-He brought with him a bunch of the organization’s papers, including the clandestine magazine of the organization.
+He brought with him a bunch of the organization"s papers, including the clandestine magazine of the organization.
 Through his detention, the police found out the existence of the clandestine organization and began the investigation that would lead to the imprisonment and the execution of most of the OPM members, including Juan Carlos Da Costa.

-The night of April 4, a police brigade broke into Mario Schaerer Prono’s house, an OPM member.
+The night of April 4, a police brigade broke into Mario Schaerer Prono's house, an OPM member.
 After a brief shooting where Juan Carlos Da Costa first shot Alberto Cantero, the police chief and a powerful man at the time, and then the police killed Da Costa.
 Mario Schaerer Prono and his wife Guillermina Kannonnikoff managed to escape through the backyard of the house and hid in the school San Cristóbal, where they both taught.
-Short time after, the police found both of them.
+A short time after, the police found both of them.
 Mario was tortured to death.